MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsTrustedApplication.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-A trusted application is an application developed by a third party that is given trusted status to run as part of Microsoft Lync Server 2010 but that is not a built-in part of the product.
+A trusted application is an application developed by a third party that is given trusted status to run as part of Skype for Business Server but that is not a built-in part of the product.
 This cmdlet enables you to retrieve port and Globally Routable User Agent URI (GRUU) settings for one or more trusted applications.

 When you use this cmdlet to retrieve a single trusted application, you must supply a value for the Identity parameter.